dronperminov/ternary_addition_reducer/README.md

 Provides some randomness while maintaining focus on high-frequency candidates.

 ### Weighted random (`wr`)
-Selects subexpressions randomly with weights proportional to their profit, where profit = (frequency - 1).
+Selects subexpressions randomly with weights proportional to their profit, where `profit = (frequency - 1)`.
 This gives higher probability to subexpressions that appear more frequently, but allows exploration of lower-frequency options.

 ### Greedy random (`gr`)
 Hybrid strategy that:
-* With probability `p > 50%`: uses greedy alternative;
+* With probability `p > 50%`: uses `greedy alternative`;
-* Otherwise: uses weighted random.
+* Otherwise: uses `weighted random`.

 Balances exploitation (`greedy alternative`) with exploration (`weighted random`).